Episcopal Diocese of Virginia

-The see city is Richmond where Mayo Memorial Church House, the diocesan offices, is located.
+The see city is Richmond where the Diocesan Office is located.
 The diocese does not have a conventional cathedral church but rather an open-air cathedral, the Cathedral Shrine of the Transfiguration at Shrine Mont, which was consecrated in 1925.
 Shrine Mont in Orkney Springs, Virginia is also the site of a diocesan retreat and camp center.
 The diocese also operates the Virginia Diocesan Center at Roslyn in western Richmond, a conference center overlooking the James River.
 Virginia Theological Seminary, the largest accredited Episcopal seminary in the United States, is located within the diocese in Alexandria, Virginia.

 History

 Church of England in Virginia

 Anglicanism came to Virginia in 1607 with the settlers who founded Jamestown.
 The charter of the London Company instructed them to adhere to the practices of the Church of England, and between 1607 and its dissolution in 1624, the company sent 22 ministers to the colony.
 These ministers were not only concerned for the spiritual lives of the colonists but also attempted (largely unsuccessfully) to convert the Native Americans.
 When Virginia's General Assembly first met in 1619, it passed a series of laws concerning the church, including formally designating the Church of England as the established church of the colony.
 To keep pace with the colony's growth, the Burgesses ordered each settlement to set aside a house or room as a place to hold regular worship services.

 After Virginia was made a royal colony in 1624, it would face an acute and serious clergy shortage until the end of the 17th century.
 The shortage was fueled by an expanding population and insufficient clergy recruitment despite efforts to attract ministers by offering incentives, such as tax breaks.
 This forced parishes to rely on lay readers to lead prayers and read published sermons.
 The absence of North American bishops necessitated that colonists desiring ordination make the dangerous trip to and from England.
 It also meant children could not be confirmed, which meant (prior to 1662) that they could not receive communion, although many clergymen overlooked this requirement.

 In this vacuum, the legislature assumed some episcopal functions, such as outlining the responsibilities of clergymen and providing for their financial maintenance.
 It created a vestry system in 1642-1643 that was lay dominated, a radical departure from the English system where rectors were nominated by parish patrons and usually held office for life.
 In Virginia, vestries, usually consisting of 12 wealthy men, could appoint and remove ministers.
 Colonial parishes were units of local government and social welfare agencies.
 In addition to paying the minister's salary and building churches, the parish levy provided the vestry with funding for poor relief.
 Vestries were in charge of road maintenance, presented moral offenders to the county courts, and determined the legal bounds of an individual's land.